Can I Sue A Business if Their Employee Injured Me in a Car Accident?

 - At the time of the crash, the employee was negligent while acting within the scope of their employment

 - That the employee’s negligence proximately caused the plaintiff’s damages.

-If an employee makes a detour from his usual work routine to mail packages for his boss at the post office and has a serious accident en route, this would probably fall under the umbrella of respondeat superior.
-Even though the side trip wasn’t part of their job-related tasks, the action was of benefit to the employer.
+If an employee detours from his usual work routine to mail packages for his boss at the post office and has a severe accident en route, this would probably fall under the umbrella of respondeat superior.
+Even though the side trip wasn’t part of their job-related tasks, the action benefited the employer.

 Contact us for a free consultation

 It takes experienced car accident lawyers to determine your best course of action.
 Commercial policies are usually designed to cover heavy losses, which could mean a much larger recovery for injured victims.
 Contact us at Rutter Mills to arrange a free case evaluation.
-We provide tenacious personal injury representation to residents of Virginia Beach, Chesapeake, Norfolk, Newport News, Hampton, Portsmouth, and Suffolk.
+We provide tenacious personal injury representation to Virginia Beach, Chesapeake, Norfolk, Newport News, Hampton, Portsmouth, and Suffolk residents.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.

 “Nothing makes you feel more vulnerable than being hurt or ill.
 And nobody likes to ask for help.
 But when you need it most, we’re at our best.
 We give our clients the confidence and support they need to know they’ll be taken care of – that they’ll get the best outcome possible, even in the face of a very bad situation.”

 – Brother Rutter